50 Participants Needed

 The trial protocol does not specify whether you need to stop taking your current medications.

-What safety data exists for anesthesia-free tonometer tips for glaucoma?
+What evidence suggests that these anesthesia-free tonometer tips are effective for glaucoma?

 This trial is for individuals with glaucoma.
 Participants must be willing to have their eye pressure measured using different tonometer tips without anesthesia to find the most comfortable one.